rjwing71/ElectricImp/README.md

 ![Salesforce1 User checkbox](http://i.imgur.com/svdRddT.png)

-Next we’ll emulate the Salesforce1 Mobile App in the Chrome web browser:
+Next we'll emulate the Salesforce1 Mobile App in the Chrome web browser:

 1. Open a new tab in your Chrome browser and open the Developer Tools by clicking *View* | *Developer* | *Developer Tools*
 2. Click the Toggle Device Mode button to simulate your browser as a mobile device.